 "University was a surprise - a far cry from the lazy depiction of young people in contemporary media.
 We often found ourselves amongst friends, passionately debating the issues affecting both us and the world at large.
 We were young, politically engaged, motivated and aspirational."

 With graduation only months away, and the pressure of navigating a career in the real world setting in, we found ourselves applying to every graduate scheme going.
-We were unsure of the future and spent many a sleepless night discussing the possibilities.
+We were unsure of the future.

-So, off we went with what little was left of our student loans, to Curry's, for the best (cheapest) camera that would allow us to capture the voices, thoughts and feelings of students in and around Manchester.
+So, off we went with what little was left of our student loans, to Curry's, for the best (cheapest) camera that would allow us to capture the voices, thoughts and feelings of students.
 We left with a Nikon D3100 and no idea on how to operate it.

-YouTube tutorials became a lifeline.
-Alongside dissertation cramming and revising, we learnt the basics of shooting and editing, and took our camera around with us everywhere, ready to press record on any interesting discussions we could strike up with our peers.
+We learnt the basics of shooting and editing.
+We took our camera everywhere, ready to press record on any interesting discussions.
 With all the footage we accumulated, we couldn't help but think - why don’t we start a Youtube channel ourselves?
+So we did.

-Our first upload to the channel was in September 2013 , after we had both graduated.
+Our first upload to the channel was in September 2013.
 We were back in London, away from a campus environment, but equipped with a camera and the desire to continue exploring youth culture in the UK.
-We decided to build a platform which does just that, initially, through the vehicle of spoken word.
-The channel quickly became the go-to platform for youth voices and opinion.
+We decided to build a platform that does just that.
+The channel quickly became the go-to platform for youth voices.

-By this time we definitely knew where the focus and zoom on the camera was.
-We were awarded a Points of Light Award from David Cameron in 2015 (before he got cancelled) and Channel 4 approached us to help them draw more young people to their news programme.
-We soon realised this was a pain-point for a huge number of major brands and businesses who wanted to create content for a youth demographic but struggled to get engagement.
-That's where we stepped in - and, today, is where we stand.
+We were awarded a Points of Light Award in 2015 and Channel 4 approached us to help them draw more young people to their news programme.
+We soon realised this was a pain-point for a huge number of major brands who wanted to create content for a youth demographic but struggled to get engagement.
+That's where we stepped in - and today is where we stand.

-Fast forward to 2021 and here we are, finally with a website, doing the same thing as before, but now full-time, and with an amazing team who also happen to be our friends (love to Jack, Kirsty, Amber, Giulia and Nourdin).
-We're not only a YouTube Partner, but alongside some of the biggest names in youth entertainment today, we were recognised in the #YouTubeBlack Creator Class of 2021 - a testament to our devotion to speaking to underrepresented communities.
+Fast forward to 2021 and here we are, doing the same thing as before, but now full-time, and with an amazing team!
+We're not only a YouTube Partner but alongside some of the biggest names in youth entertainment today.
+We were recognised in the #YouTubeBlack Creator Class of 2021 - a testament to our devotion to speaking to underrepresented communities.